mihalik/llmstat/README.md

 Command-line (and JS library) for generating responses from an LLM and evaluating those responses.
 Primarily focused on evaluating a single prompt or use-case and comparing results across multiple runs.
 The input and output format is JSON so it can be integrated with existing tools.

+*Goals:*
+* All configuration based (no need to write code)
+* Support for all types of evaluations, simple funtional evaluation all the way to complex rubrics
+* Utilize existing tools and best-practices where possible

 ## Usage

 ```